How to Apply for an Education Loan to Study Abroad

 • Should be an Indian

-Scholarship/ assistantship be included in margin
+Scholarship/ assistantship be included in the margin

 Coverage: fees, travel expenses, life insurance premium, books, computer and other expenses